Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The AI Revolution in Medicine: GPT4 and Beyon by Peter Lee
+1. Asteroid Hunters by Carrie Nugent
 2. Cadaver Book 2 by Nick Clausen

-### Current Book Completed Count as of 6/2/25
+### Current Book Completed Count as of 6/6/25

-Non-fiction - 7\
+Non-fiction - 8\
 Fiction - 7